Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 Over the years, live concerts have evolved from being just a musical showcase.
 Audiences buy official merchandise and become a part of a community of fans.
 Many concerts allow immersive experiences with high-tech stages, large display screens, innovative lighting and high-octane dancers accompanying the backing bands.
 Hence, in today’s era of hyped marketing and sky-high revenues, such expensive concert tickets are seen as an investment.

-So much so that The Eras Tour ticket prices reached as high as USD 14,000 per pass for the July 2023 Kansas City concert on resale sites.
+So much so that The Eras Tour ticket prices reached as high as USD 14,000 (INR 11.5 lakh approx.) per pass for the July 2023 Kansas City concert on resale sites.
 The “Karma” singer also announced Europe and Asia dates amid inflated ticket prices.
-According to Guardian, while London passes are being sold for USD 2,955, the most expensive concert ticket for the Singapore leg is priced at SGD 348 (approximately USD 258).
+According to Guardian, while London passes are being sold for GBP 2,300 (INR 2.4 lakh approx.), the most expensive concert ticket for the Singapore leg is priced at SGD 348 (INR 21,647.34).
 Despite all that, fans continue to clamour to claim a spot in the arena.

 Here’s how much some of the most expensive concert tickets of all time cost